 Carter Edwards is a highly motivated and experienced societal change agent with more than 55-years of solutions provision in the complex mainstream of social change.
 As an author, speaker and influencer on multiple topics, he long-ago mastered communicating and connecting with people of all ages and demographics on a personal level.
 From his popular children’s self-esteem book ‘Wow!
 Am I Really That Special?’, to ‘Your Wealth Is In Your Health!’ and multidimensional health and fitness program ‘Be Your Own Personal Trainer’, his lifetime of personal experience in health and fitness comes to the fore.
 Carter is an inspiring motivator with an ‘open door’ attitude to coaching and mentoring.
 Recognised with many accolades for his contributions to society, including ‘Honorary Life Membership of Camp Breakaway’ for his service to the disabled and ‘The John Campbell Fellowship MO Award’ for his community service he is a straight-forward truth advocate and commentator.
 Carter and writing partner Wayne Sampey signed their first publishing contract many years ago, releasing their life changing interactive personal development program, ‘How To Play The Sporting Fame Game Successfully’.
 The program educates sports professionals, both established and up and coming, in skills and mindsets to fulfill their career dreams on and off the field.
 They have since completed many projects.
 Their writing team has recently anchored, with Daemon de Chaeney, Richard Barker and Joe Pito, the fifteen volume Shared Success Series, the latest in the Earth Sustaining Sciences Institute's education and training programs in ecosocietal prosperity focusing on Societal Interaction, Business Practice, Management of Change, Dynamics Application, Occupational Health, Safety and Risk, the SABR processes, and Ecology.

-Founding Fellow Earth Sustaining Sciences Institute
+Carol Ridgeway-Bissett Fellow: The Earth Sustaining Sciences Institute

-Carol is listed as a hidden treasure by the NSW government and is a widely respected social justice practitioner, educator and commentator.
-She is a specialist in natural environment who has held positions on multiple NSW government and associated boards and committees.
+Carol Ridgeway-Bissett is a Maaiangal Woman of the Worimi Nation.
+Carol is listed as a hidden treasure by the NSW Australia government and is a widely respected social justice practitioner, educator and commentator.
+She is a specialist in natural environment who has held positions on multiple NSW, Australia government and associated boards and committees.

 Carol's resume' includes: